 Disclosure: This post contains affiliate links.
-My Big Fat Happy Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+My Big Fat Happy Life is no longer a participant in the Amazon Services LLC Associates Program due to a recent Louisiana law.

 I have several items on my bucket list.
 One that I decided on after S was born was to take her to visit all 50 states before she graduates from high school.
 That does not mean driving through a state.
 It means actually exploring the state…visiting museums, state parks, tourist attractions, etc. I believe that exposing S to different experiences, activities and travel is very important.

 When we decide on our next state to visit, I am the one that does all the research, but then I ask my husband and S what they would like to do from my research.
 We try to get a good mix of experiences while in a state.
 We also try out local restaurants with no chains that are in our area.

 We have been lucky enough to have already visited Alabama, Arizona, Florida, Louisiana, Minnesota, Texas, Wisconsin and the two farthest Alaska and Hawaii.
 Nine out of fifty is not too bad since S is only 4.

 With all this traveling, I wanted a special memento that would continue to grow as we visit additional states.
 I decided on a photo travel map, which is a canvas (or two) with family photos cut out in the shape of each state to form a map of the US.